It also consults tourists in multiple languages.

 Recently, Sabiha Gokcen International Airport has received an Airport Pandemic Certificate, issued by the Civil Aviation Authority in Turkey.
 This certificate allows airports to continue operation during the pandemic.
 The robot that operates at the airport is equipped with a ticket scanner: it can help with finding departure gates or orienting around the terminal, provide information on rules and general safety, and even call up a taxi.
-Promobot speaks several languages: Turkish, English, Russian, Arabic and Spanish.
+Promobot speaks several languages: Turkish, English, Arabic and Spanish.

 «Sabiha Gokcen Airport serves more than 30 million passengers each year ― it’s one of the busiest airports in Europe.
 Airport’s digitalization ensures such traffic can be maintained and personnel are released from various routine work.
 Most of the time, the questions that the passengers ask are similar, so the robot becomes the perfect assistant that also lacks any errors related to the human factor: the robot is always polite and never rude, it won’t forget anything down to the most essential details, etc.» ― says Selchuk Yaran, the official representative of Promobot in Turkey.